SAP-samples/kyma-runtime-extension-samples/sample-event-trigger-java/README.md

 }
 ```

-* The controller logic unmarshalls the event payload using the cloudevents sdk apis.
+* The controller logic unmarshalls the event payload using the CloudEvent SDK APIs.

 ```java
 @PostMapping(consumes = MediaType.APPLICATION_JSON_VALUE)